DragonSpit/HPCsharp/README.md

 Max|Array|1.5X faster

 .Min() is implemented using SIMD/SSE instructions to run at 4 GigaInts/sec on a single core, and over 5 GigaInts/sec on quad-core.

+## Block Swap

+Three scalar algorithms for in-place swapping two neighboring sub-regions of an array, which do not have to be of equal size:
+- Reversal
+- Gries and Mills
+- Juggline Bentley

+Also, several generic version of two element swap.

 ## Parallel Copy